ExodusMovement/exodus-oss/README.md

 ## Development

-While developing a package in this monorepo, you may want to test it in one of the client repos, e.g. exodus-mobile.
+While developing a package in this monorepo, you may want to test it in an app, e.g. your mobile dapp.
 Unfortunately we can't use `npm link` because mobile's packager `metro` doesn't support symlinks (yet).
 However, we have a similar tool here to help you sync your changes to the client repos before you publish a new version.

 To link your module to a client repo, run: